chaosim/twoside/README.md

 # Installation
 Just npm install twoside, and then copy twoside.js to your folder.

+# wath' new in 0.1.3
+* fix: make karma test runner happy.

 # description
 make module can be used in both server side and client side.